VincenzoGalante/VincenzoGalante/README.md

-Hi there, I am Vincenzo - an **Engineer**.
+Hi there, I am Vincenzo.
 Having a business consulting background in the tech industry with heavy product management influences and customer focus, I was always drawn to data driven decisions and creative problem solving.
 It came very natural to start coding and I immediately got interested in the logic behind web applications and data flows.

 I am a big fan of JavaScript, Google Apps Script, SQL, Excel and Google Spreadsheets.
 Currently learning Python.